exercism/v3/languages/javascript/concepts/nullability/about.md

 ## Nullability

-The key thing to remember about Null is that it is a primitive value, used to represent an intentional absence of an object value.
+Null is a primitive value, used to represent an intentional absence of an object value.

 ```javascript